-(1) The indigenous vegetation or wetland to be protected must either be:

-- (a) identified in the Significant Ecological Areas Overlay or shown on the Kawau Island Rural Subdivision SEA Control; or - (b) must be assessed by a suitably qualified and experienced person (e.g. for example, ecologist) who must determine that it meets one or more of the Significant Ecological Areas factors identified in Policy B7.2.2(1) and detailed in the factors and sub-factors listed in Schedule 3 Significant Ecological Areas Terrestrial Schedule.
-A report by that person must be prepared and must be submitted to support the application. - (2) The maximum number of sites created from the protection of an indigenous vegetation or wetland must comply with Table E39.6.4.4.1
+- (1) The indigenous vegetation or wetland to be protected must either be: - (a) identified in the Significant Ecological Areas Overlay or shown on Map [X]; or - (b) must be assessed by a suitably qualified and experienced person (e.g. for example, ecologist) who must determine that it meets one or more of the Significant Ecological Areas factors identified in Policy B7.2.2(1) and detailed in the factors and sub-factors listed in Schedule 3 Significant Ecological Areas -Terrestrial Schedule.
+A report by that person must be prepared and must be submitted to support the application. - (2) The maximum number of sites created from the protection of indigenous vegetation or wetland must comply with Table E39.6.4.4.1.

-Table E39.6.4.4.1 Maximum number of new rural residential sites to be created from protection of indigenous vegetation or wetland either identified in Significant Ecological Areas Overlay or shown on the Kawau Island Rural Subdivision SEA Control or meeting the Significant Ecological Areas factors identified in Policy B7.2.2(1).
+Table E39.6.4.4.1 Maximum number of new rural residential sites to be created from protection of indigenous vegetation or wetland either identified in Significant Ecological Areas Overlay or shown on Map [X] or meeting the Significant Ecological Area factors identified in Policy B7.2.2(1).